Generalized Anxiety Disorder

 - Avoiding going to school or avoiding social situations

 Have questions?
 Please reach out to me.
-Generalized anxiety disorder can be serious, and if left untreated, it can rob you of joy, self-esteem, relationships, employment and your life.
+Indeed, generalized anxiety disorder can be serious.
+If left untreated, it can rob you of joy, self-esteem, relationships, employment and your life.
 Help really IS a phone call away.

 #worries #anxiety #fears #perfectionism